ouvtk/ctepa.au/_drafts/dont-disregard-legacy.md

 ## Detractive parts

-Scaffolding and early architectural decisions were done in the past.
-And some can be changed with a major effort, others with even greater effort.
+For old system scaffolding and early architectural decisions were done far in the past.
+And some of those decisions can only be changed with a major effort, others with even greater effort.

 Just due to complexity and size of the code, system may have more small bugs that require attention.
 It is easy to fall into process of fixing small annoying bugs, rather than focusing on bigger chunks of important changes.
-Make sure you challenge yourself and learn something new, not only routinely fixing minor problems.
+Make sure you challenge yourself and learn something new, not routinely fixing only minor problems.

-Big systems without established best practices could mean that things will move slowly, need to have patience for a longer feedback loop.
+Also big systems without established best practices could mean that things will move slowly, need to have patience for a longer feedback loop.
 Which also makes it harder to tell whether things are improving or stagnating.

-[//]: # (When software has 'project' phase and 'maintenance' phase - throwing it over the fence for other team to maintain - losing knowledge, having no incentive to improve)

 ## Summary

 Legacy code can be improved and be up to date, while you are getting crucial skills.

+By itself having legacy system doesn't mean you are doomed, but if business processes are malfunction then both legacy and greenfield development will go nowhere pleasant.

+Maintaining legacy by itself is challening, and it will be even bigger problem if business doesn't now how to improve it, or doesn't have an incentive to.

 Wary when you hear "I know how to do it right, just never get the chance", often when there is a chance, no "right" thing happens, because routine is not established.

-If business processes are malfunction then both legacy and greenfield development will go nowhere pleasant.
-Maintaining legacy by itself is challening, and it will be even bigger problem if business doesn't now how to improve it, or doesn't have an incentive to.
+And it may pose a challenge of upskilling your team first, before tackling legacy.

 Don't be afraid of the legacy code, be afraid of the legacy practices.
-And choose your battles wisely?
+And choose your battles wisely.

 [//]: # (It is not too common for a legacy project/product to be good.
 But that's also applicable to a greenfield project/product within same organisation - broken processes are broken everywhere.)